-When it comes to caring for an elderly parent or a disabled loved one, there are many factors that must be considered.
-For some, a nursing home may be the only option, depending on the level of care required and the type of medical issues that they face.
+When it comes to caring for a senior parent or a disabled loved one, many factors must be considered.
+For some, a nursing home may be the only option, depending on the level of care required and the type of medical issues they face.
 But in many instances, staying at home is the best scenario for a family member’s emotional and physical well-being, provided all needs are met.

-Disabilities can happen at any age, as a result of an illness, an injury, or a genetic condition.
-In many cases, persons with disabilities require assistance with daily routines, such as dressing, housework, personal care, and bathing, meal preparation, errands, shopping, etc. Choosing a home care provider in the Laguna Beach area is easier if you understand what services are included in-home care, and how to determine if a service will meet the needs of your loved one.
+Disabilities can happen at any age due to illnesses, injuries, or genetic conditions.
+In many cases, people with disabilities require assistance with daily routines, such as dressing, housework, personal care, bathing, meal preparation, errands, shopping, and more.

 Understanding Capabilities and Challenges